micolous/grpc-asgi-django-demo/docs/demo.md

   pushed builds to AWS ECR, and was deployed to AWS ECS on Fargate.
 All of the infrastructure for that was declared using Terraform.

-  Including that here is complicated, and highly specific to that deployment.
+  Those components are highly specific to that deployment, and complicated.
+So I've left these all out.

 - There are no linters, type checks or tests in this demo.